Double-bracket quantum algorithms for diagonalization

 Studying quantum many-body systems is an area where quantum computing may lead to practical advances outside the scope of what we can compute numerically.
 We often gain physics understanding by analyzing eigenstates and eigenvalues of quantum models so quantum algorithms for diagonalization could be key for achieving new insights.
-While looking into the past does not always inform accurately how to proceed into the future, it seems that three characteristics of numerical algorithms may continue being relevant.
-Firstly, the best-performing diagonalization algorithms use \emph{iterative} schemes~\cite{lanczos1950iteration}.
-Secondly, they involve operations which come \emph{naturally} to a classical architecture~\cite{strassen1969gaussian}.
-Finally, the diagonalization is the \emph{fixed-point} of the iteration~\cite{artin1998galois}.

-Typical numerical diagonalization iterations involve powers of the input matrix~\cite{lanczos1950iteration}.
-This is an issue for quantum computers which support composing unitary evolutions governed by prescribed Hermitian matrices more {naturally} than multiplying or adding them.
-For example, how to multiply a quantum state with an arbitrary matrix has arguably been a significant theoretical advance~\cite{childs2012hamiltonian}.
-Thus, widely used diagonalization routines cannot be straightforwardly carried over to quantum computing.

-Having said that, recently the core ideas of the classical Lanczos algorithm~\cite{lanczos1950iteration}, widely employed for numerical diagonalization, have found application in a quantum device~\cite{motta2020determining}.
-The resulting quantum Lanczos algorithm is again an iteration and is aimed to prepare the targeted low-energy eigenstate as its fix-point.
-Its innovation consists in implementing imaginary-time evolutions using accessible unitary operations, thus doing without matrix powers employed classically.

-This work shall demonstrate that it is possible to implement the Głazek-Wilson-Wegner (GWW) flow~\cite{PhysRevD.48.5863,PhysRevD.49.4214,wegner1994flow}, and more generally double-bracket flow~\cite{BROCKETT199179,deift1983ordinary,Chu_iterations}, on quantum computers.
-The GWW flow is an iteration known from condensed-matter physics theory and is designed to successively lower the magnitude of the off-diagonal entries of a Hermitian matrix.
-It also features in mathematical studies of double-bracket flows which allow to recast various iterative algorithms using non-linear differential equations~\cite{deift1983ordinary,BROCKETT199179,Chu_iterations}.
-For a concise review of GWW flow and its applications see~\cite{wegner2006flow}.
-GWW flow and related approaches have been explored using classical computers for various applications in quantum many-body physics which are showcased in the monograph by Kehrein~\cite{kehrein_flow}.

-Characteristically, rather than matrix multiplications, double-bracket flow involves coherent evolution steps.
-As will be shown, these can be implemented by composing appropriately unitary evolution, its time-reversal and products of single-qubit phase flips.
-Similarly to Ref.~\cite{motta2020determining}, the three characteristics highlighted above appear again.

-The manuscript is structured as follows.
-The analytical tenets of the double-bracket flow are reviewed in Sec.~\ref{GWWreview}.
-In Sec.~\ref{GWWQA} a connection is brought to light showing that these known methods imply the existence of a class of quantum algorithms for diagonalization.
-In this approach it is clear why and how diagonal-dominance iteratively increases which is a conceptual advantage.
-A detailed formulation of the quantum algorithm is found in Sec.~\ref{circuitGWW} and numerical results conferred in Sec.~\ref{GWWnumsec} allow to assess the prospects and benefits for exploring double-bracket flows in quantum devices.
-The quantum circuits of double-bracket flows can be implemented using Hamiltonian simulation \cite{Su} which is being actively explored in experiments~\cite{martinez2016real,google2020hartree,somhorst2021quantum} and so the proposed quantum algorithm lends itself towards near-term experiments.
-In particular, no controlled-unitary operations are needed.